 Cause 1: Speed

-Too fast is when your mind can't keep up or react in time to avoid incident or collision.
+Too fast is when your mind can’t keep up or respond in time to avoid an incident or collision.
 Allowing the bike to lead, leaves the rider out of control which compromises a safe or secure response zone.
 Proper and regular training sharpens the mind and senses, when repeated and applied, builds muscle and mental memory to successfully avoid or minimize risk.
 Most riders are oblivious to risk and fail to adjust to their situational speed.
 Real men race on the track, not the road!

 Cause 2: Size